Hexworks/zircon/README.md

 ### Basic Usage

-Once you have the dependencies set up you can start using *Zircon* by crating a `TileGrid`:
+Once you have the dependencies set up you can start using *Zircon* by creating a `TileGrid`:

 ```java
 public class Main {